1 - Safety

-The sound of the chimes is most wonderful for children.
-But for security reasons they should be kept out of reach of children under three years old
+Koshi chimes delight children of all ages.
+However, for safety reasons, they must be kept out of reach of children under three years of age.

 The element / melody relation came to me by intuition and is not based on any scientific or metaphysical discipline.